Bench-amblee/solar_power_prediction_model/README.md

 ![Machine Learning Performance](images/simple_sum.JPG)

-The last thing we tested was how much extra power the Gandikota plant could generate by upgrading it's solar arrays.
-While analyzing, we determine the arrays currently have a NOCT value aroud 18, while industry average is around 48 today.
+The last thing we tested was how much extra power the Gandikota plant could generate by upgrading its solar arrays.
+While analyzing, we determine the arrays currently have a NOCT value around 18, while industry average is around 48 today.
 I replaced the plant's NOCT to see how big of a difference it would make:

 ![Upgrade](images/upgrade.JPG)